-Core canine vaccines include a combination vaccine called DAPP (Distemper-Adenovirus-Parvovirus-Parainfluenza) and the Rabies vaccine.
-Our non-core vaccines include Leptospirosis, Bordetella (Kennel Cough) and Lyme Disease.
-Core vaccines are administered annually on a scheduled rotation system to avoid over-vaccination.
+Core canine vaccines include a combination vaccine called DAPP (Distemper-Adenovirus-Parvovirus-Parainfluenza) and the rabies vaccine.
+Our non-core vaccines include Leptospirosis and Bordetella (kennel cough).
+Core vaccines are administered annually, on a scheduled rotation system to avoid over-vaccination.

 Routine vaccination is one of the key methods of fighting disease and keeping your pet healthy.

 There is a set cost for the core vaccine and physical examination, with an add-on fee for any additional non-core vaccines.